top of page

 White Leaf: locally grown, small batch paper.

-When Native Americans first saw European paper, they thought it was the white leaf of some foreign tree.
+the white leaf of some foreign tree.

 Donna Lilborn makes White Leaves.
 Her paper is built from the leaves and stems of the plants in her garden, on her street, in her neighborhood.
 Friends and neighbors give her leaves from their gardens, and point her to stands of wild plants for harvest.

 Tactile, smooth but fibrous, rattly paper in shades of white, cream, tan and green.